Friday, 23 August 2019

 After that I fully secured the ear pice to the helmet with hidden screws, put the 3D-printed fake bolts in the screw holes (the top arc), added all the printed parts, drilled out ande deepened the rivet holes around the chamfered outer edges and mounted the rivets.

 The left ear piece assembly was finally done after 2 years of modeling, printing, scanning the helmet side and re-modeling!
+The best thing with 3D CAD is making a new mirrored right side was quick and easy work.

 Now all modeling is done except some re-work of the chin light and I can leave that to last and just print the remaining pieces, smooth, paint and assemble it all.